What is your correct mailing address?

 Montpelier, VT 05601-1645

-Please mail a copy of your current driver’s license or other valid photo ID to the address listed above and complete the form below:
+Please mail a copy of your current driver’s license or other valid photo ID and one other form of ID to the address listed above and complete the form below: